Frequently Asked Questions

-- Test results
+- Test results;

-- How long the couple has been trying to get pregnant
+- How long the couple has been trying to get pregnant;

-- The age of both the man and woman
+- The age of both partners;

-- The overall health of the partners
+- The overall health of both partners;

-- Preference of the partners
+- Preference of the partners.

 Doctors often treat infertility in men in the following ways: